alisio/talking-dragons/README.md

 # TalkingDragons: Batch Audio Transcription with Whisper

-TalkingDragons Bash script utilizes the Whisper speech recognition model to transcribe MP3 files in a specific folder.
+TalkingDragons Bash script utilizes the Whisper speech recognition model to transcribe all MP3 files in a specific folder.
 It creates a transcription txt file for each MP3 file if it doesn't already exist.

 ![dragao_do_mar](./images/dragao_do_mar.png)